-We may understand that conditioning causes conflicts with ourselves, with others and with our living environment the earth.
+We can understand that conditioning may cause conflicts with ourselves, with others and with our living environment the earth.
 Even then this does not set us free from mentioned conditioning.
 There is another type of investigation that may be useful towards this end.
-It is the research directed inwards, towards consciousness as it is presented to us.
-This investigation is called 'phenomenology'.
+It is the research directed inwards, on our consciousness as it is presented to us.
+This investigation is called phenomenology.

 A highly successful example of phenomenology is the following.
 Around 1800 the physicists knew after Newton that colored light forms a one-dimensional (1D) phenomenon.
-Light comes in various wavelengths and one of these determines the color of the light.
+Light comes in various wavelengths and one of them determines the color of the light.
 In 1810 the poet Goethe, who was interested also in perception, came with another theory.
 He claimed that colors form a 3D phenomenon for the following reason.
 When we have, say, 125 cubes, each one colored evenly in a different color, then it is not possible to put them in a linear row such that the colors change 'smoothly'; also it is not possible to do this in a plane.
-But in a cube 5x5x5 of it is possible to arrange the colors such that in all directions they change smoothly.
+But in a cube of $5 \times 5 \times 5$ it is possible to arrange the colors such that in all directions they change smoothly.
 This observation is phenomenological: it is based on direct perception, independent of rational considerations.

 At first the physicists maintained their position that colors form a 1D phenomenon.
-But then the physician Young (1773-1829) and later the physicist Helmholtz (1821-1894) tried to reconcile the observations of Goethe with those from physics.
+But then the physician Young and later the physicist Helmholtz tried to reconcile the observations of Goethe with those from physics.
 They coined the hypothesis that the human eye has three different receptors for color vision.
 If this is the case, then a single wavelength induces a triple of reactions in the retina and in the rest of the brain.
-This implies that colors are 1D at their physical formation, but 3D at their perception.
-The Young-Helmholtz hypothesis was finally proved as late as 1960, that is 150 years after Goethe's observation.
+Then colors are 1D at their physical formation, but 3D at their perception.
+The Young-Helmholtz hypothesis finally was proved as late as in 1960, that is 150 years after Goethe's observation.
 In the meantime the multibillion industry of color photography and color TV-monitors had started, all based on the fact that we have three receptors for color perception.
 Today in 2009 the idea is still going strong in digital cameras, flat-screens, and video-projectors.
-Politicians should be happy: fundamental research does lead to economic growth.
+Politicians should be happy: fundamental research has led to economic growth.
 But in this case one had to wait about 150 years for the spin-off.
-This is longer than the re-election term, so politicians do not notice it.
+This is longer than their re-election term, so they do not notice it.